nsrau/azure-docs.it-it/articles/mobile-engagement/mobile-engagement-user-interface-reach-content.md

 <properties
-   pageTitle="Interfaccia utente di Azure Mobile Engagement - Contenuti di Reach" description="Informazioni su come gestire il contenuto univoco dei diversi tipi di campagne di notifica push in Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Reach Content" description="Learn how to manage the unique content of the different types of push notification campaigns in Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"